ambrogio-dev/pg-compare/README.md

 ## What's new

 **v.
+0.1.1**: has been fixed a bug that for some tables duplicated column names in creating sql commands **v.
 0.1.1**: has been developed the possibility to compare data rows in tables to generate insert or delete queries

 ## How it works